 My coffee mugs are a drab display of ivory and beige ceramic.
-The garden outside of my office has a handful of vegetables without a bit of pomp or frill and my clothing is barren of a single logo in the whole wardrobe.
+The garden outside my office has a handful of vegetables without a bit of pomp or frill, and my clothing is barren of a single logo in the whole wardrobe.

 The baton is about as straightforward as they come, and that’s why I like to keep one near me at almost all times.

 Self-defense batons range from a simple wooden club (my favorite) to a collapsible, telescopic rod made of composite materials like rubber or steel.